wp-plugins/appreplica/readme.txt

 = Why aren't there free versions of your Photo and Videos apps? =

-These two apps are very special in that they provide a powerful photo and video gallery system with unlimited storage and bandwidth powered by Amazon's worldwide CloudFront content delivery network.
+These two apps are very special in that they provide a powerful photo and video gallery content management system with unlimited storage and bandwidth powered by Amazon's worldwide CloudFront content delivery network.
 Since the storage and bandwidth costs are quite costly, these two apps are limited to subscribing members only.

 = How can I get support? =